Xfers/docs/source/index.md

 ```

 The following request will allow you to create a charge against a customer.
+The user pays by going to the `checkout_url` returned (assuming `redirect` is set to `false`).
+When `redirect` is true, instead of the JSON response, Xfers will automatically redirect the request to our checkout page

 `POST https://sandbox.xfers.io/api/v3/charges`